-How Did I Get Involved?
+The Helpful Neighbor: How Did I Get Involved?

-Contacting an advocate is one option to allow an independent evaluation of the situation and a discussion of options.
-In Shirley’s case, we were eventually able to convince her to agree to go to the hospital for an evaluation.
-The result was that she was diagnosed with cancer and was placed immediately in a hospice community where she was made comfortable.
-She remained there for a few weeks until she passed away without worry, pain or discomfort.
-Mike was relieved that Shirley was able to receive needed care and passed away peacefully.
+In the situation of Shirley, Mike and I were eventually able to convince her to agree to go to the hospital for an evaluation.
+She agreed after discussions about the ability to be made comfortable and to receive care in her home that supported her desire to die at home The result of the hospitalization was that she was diagnosed with cancer and was placed immediately on hospice care.
+She was supported by hospice until she passed away without worry, pain, or discomfort.
+Mike and the housekeeper were relieved that Shirley was able to receive needed care and passed away peacefully.

-© 2012, 2013 Pamela D. Wilson, All Rights Reserved
+© 2012, 2013, 2018, 2022 Pamela D. Wilson, All Rights Reserved